 Faculty Resource Network (FRN) at New York University was established in 1984 to address the challenge faced by small liberal arts institutions in providing their faculty members with professional development opportunities in the face of limited human and financial resources.

-The Center for Teaching Excellence was created in 1992 by the Office of the President in response to University Senate recommendations endorsing a University-wide effort to improve faculty-student relations and promote teaching effectiveness.
+The Center for the Advancement of Teaching was created in 1992 by the Office of the President in response to University Senate recommendations endorsing a University-wide effort to improve faculty-student relations and promote teaching effectiveness.